watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
    ```

 5. Add NodeJs PPA to use NodeJS LTS release and update the Ubuntu packages and install Docker engine, node.js and the node package manager by typing the following commands, each on their own line.
-When asked if you would like to proceed, respond by typing "Y" and pressing enter.
+If you are asked if you would like to proceed, respond by typing "Y" and pressing enter.

    ```bash
    sudo apt-get install curl python-software-properties